Program Structure & Family Responsibilities

 Children learn alongside others, form friendships, and build confidence through healthy interactions and shared experiences.

-Your Role as the Parent, Our Role as the Enrichment Program
+Your Role as the Parent, Our Role as the Program

 Parents Handle: